norabelrose/classroom/README.md

 ## Classroom

 Classroom is an open source Python library for teaching reinforcement learning agents about human preferences.
 It comes packaged with a browser-based GUI for providing human feedback to RL agents.
-Classroom builds upon OpenAI's popular [Gym](https://github.com/openai/gym) library for reinforcement learning environments, and aims to be compatible with all three major neural network frameworks: PyTorch, JAX, and TensorFlow.
+Classroom builds upon OpenAI's popular [Gym](https://github.com/openai/gym) library for reinforcement learning environments, and aims to be compatible with both PyTorch and JAX.
 The goal of Classroom is to make preference-based reinforcement learning _easy_, requiring only a few extra lines of code on top of the usual RL pipeline.

 This repo is currently a work in progress and is not yet production-ready.
+In order to use it, you'll need to have Python 3.10 or later, as well as a Node.js installation for building the GUI, which is written in [Svelte](https://github.com/sveltejs/svelte) and [TypeScript](https://github.com/microsoft/TypeScript).